-l 5.2 Site-based law enforcement efforts strengthened with an initial focus on four PA's viz Babile Elephant Sanctuary, Gambella, Mago and Omo National Parks Status of site-based law enforcement effort Substantially achieved The Law enforcement system in Omo, Mago and Gambella National Parks &amp; Babile elephant sanctuary reviewed and key barriers identified based on reports of the parks office and via field observations.
-Among actions taken Recruited new scouts/rangers Applied collar for elephants in Omo, Gambela &amp; Babile.
-Provided personel security training to 15 PA's staff in omo and mago national parks in April 2016, financed by IFAW.
+5.2 Site-based law enforcement efforts strengthened with an initial focus on four PA's viz Babile Elephant Sanctuary, Gambella, Mago and Omo National Parks Status of site-based law enforcement effort Substantially achieved The Law enforcement system in Omo, Mago and Gambella National Parks & Babile elephant sanctuary reviewed and key barriers identified based on reports of the parks office and via field observations.
+Among actions taken Recruited new scouts/rangers Applied collar for elephants in Omo, Gambela & Babile.
+Provided personel security training to 15 PA's staff in omo and mago national parks in April 2016, financed by IFAW .
 Conducted additional 4000 man-days of pateroling in omo/mago national parks.
 Awareness raising and demolition of illegally constructed houses are among the efforts made to reduce settlement in kafeta shiraro national park.
-Local security Task force set up in three protected areas in 2016 &amp; 2017, its members drawn from PAs local law enforcement agencies.
+Local security Task force set up in three protected areas in 2016 & 2017, its members drawn from PAs local law enforcement agencies.
 Overall progress is quite good.
 About 78 percent of the milestones achived.
 69 New scouts already recruited at Site levels including Babile Elephant Sanctuary, Gambella, Mago and Omo National Parks to strengthen law enforcement efforts.
 There is a plan to recruit more.
-Also GPS collar is applied to elephants in Babile elephant sanctuary, Omo and Gambella national parks and this is also support the law and Gambella national parks and this is also support the law enforcement effort of the parks.
+Also GPS collar is applied to elephants in Babile elephant sanctuary, Omo and Gambella national parks. -- -- --------------------------- ---